ieb/psl/README.md

+# Testing Public Suffix List Submissions

-This repo has been forked from the npm psl repo to allow testing of rules prior to submission to the Public Suffix List
+This repo has been forked from the npm psl repo to allow testing of rules prior to submission to the Public Suffix List.
+The standard npm psl doesnt support loading a Public Suffix List definition as the current list is built in.
+This patched fork allows the list to be loaded and the tests to be run against a proposed list.

 ## Process for testing.

+Fork https://github.com/publicsuffix/list.git, create a branch prepare submission perform make test

+which may need the following to be installed

+   sudo apt-get install python3, make, git, autoconf, autopoint, pkg-config, libtool, libicu, libicu-dev

+There are tests in  https://github.com/publicsuffix/list.git, however I found them not detailed enough to be certain the submission achieved hence this fork.

 Add tests in tests, eg psl.parse.adobeaemcloud.spec.js

     export PSL_DATA=<path to public suffix list>
     npm run prebuild
     npm test